 Do not take direction from someone other than the contracting officer

-Many contractors performing government construction contracts find themselves in hot water when someone, other than the contracting officer directs them to perform additional work.
+Many contractors performing government construction projects find themselves in hot water when someone, other than the contracting officer directs them to perform additional work.
 When this happens, your company can experience the painful result of the contracting officer denies the claim for payment.
 Appeal courts cannot hear the case if the person causing the additional scope changes is not the contracting officer.
 Find out about Request for Equitable Adjustments – What is a Government Contract REA?

 - Remember that only the contracting officer can bind the federal government (Not the COR).

 - Failure to comply with the rule can cost you millions in lost damages when you claim is denied.

 Understanding Federal Construction Contracts and Contract Disputes Act Claims

 The Contract Disputes Act of 1978 (CDA) governs how you prepare and submit construction claims against the federal government.
 As a federal government construction contractor, you will more than likely run into a situation where you have to submit a claim for large amounts of money.
 Therefore, it is critical that you understand how the CDA applies to you on federal government construction projects.

 The claims process can impact your ability to perform when situation arise that include differing site conditions, contract delays, requests for equitable adjustments or when the contracting officer denies your claim.
 It is somewhat prudent to seek the legal advice of a federal construction contracts attorney when you experience these situations.

-Authority to Make Changes: The Changes Clause has a significant impact on federal construction contracts.
+Authority to Make Changes: The Changes Clause has a significant impact on federal construction projects.
 Again, understanding the rules and regulations can impact performance.
 As a federal construction contractor, one of the first things that you must always be aware of is the authority of a contracting officer representative (COR).

 - When it comes to federal construction claims and changes ALWAYS get the permission and commitment from the Contracting Officer.

 - The COR does not have the authority to bind the federal government.